The New England Journal of Medicine June 24, 2021

 Population

-HER2-negative breast cancer with residual invasive disease after neoadjuvant chemotherapy
+HER2-negative early breast cancer patients with residual invasive disease after neoadjuvant chemotherapy

 Comparator